Are you a new mom looking for the best exercises to help you bounce back?

 Tip #2 Integrate fitness into daily activities

-You could also integrate some type of physical activity into your daily life.
+You could also integrate some type of physical activity into your daily routine.

 Instead of taking the elevator all the way up, get off 1-2 floors early and take the stairs.